-- 1. Players as per Junior and/or Players' Code of Conduct. - 2.
-Volunteers Any volunteer and/or staff member working at British Columbia Golf Championships and/or events or under the auspices of British Columbia Golf, who are required as a function of their duties and
+- 1. Players as per Junior and/or Players' Code of Conduct - 2.
+Volunteers - Any volunteer and/or staff member working at British Columbia Golf Championships and/or events or under the auspices of British Columbia Golf, who are required as a function of their duties and responsibilities to drive any type of motorized vehicle, are strictly forbidden from consuming any amount of alcohol immediately prior to or while on duty. - 3.
+Junior Events on duty, at any British Columbia Golf sanctioned event while in the presence and/or control of any person under the legal age of drinking in that jurisdiction.

-- responsibilities to drive any type of motorized vehicle, are strictly forbidden from consuming any amount of alcohol immediately prior to or while on duty. - 3.
-Junior Events - British Columbia Golf adheres to a "ZERO" tolerance of the consumption of any alcohol product by any Board member, Staff member, including Non-playing Captains, also any volunteer while on duty, at any British Columbia Golf sanctioned event while in the presence and/or control of any person under the legal age of drinking in that jurisdiction.
+British Columbia Golf adheres to a "ZERO" tolerance of the consumption of any alcohol product by any Board member, Staff member, including Non-playing Captains, also any volunteer while